mdenials/WBRUTER/README.md

 # WBRUTER | Bruteforce

+> **Note**
+> Check out the latest and updated Android bruter, now available from the command line.
+This enhanced version includes a pause mechanism that automatically waits until the throttling period ends.
+Although initially intended for an upcoming release of WBRUTER, you have the opportunity to try it out now.
+Experience faster execution, improved performance, and heightened accuracy, specifically optimized for new devices.
+Give it a try, it's available in the [extra](https://github.com/wuseman/WBRUTER) dir!

 When I created wbruter I was using "locksettings" as command but since Android 10 you can speed up the bruteforce by change this command if you wanna edit this source, I wont add it to wbruter since it will not work on older devices.
 Well I could probably fix so we can select cmd for 10> versions but  i am not really sure this command will work on all devices that is really old like android 2,3,4,5 etc so I leave it as I was created it.

 But you can do something like below if you want to edit this yourself after you cloned wbruter in the for loop.